tomas/winssh/README.md

 winssh
 ======

-Node.js 'SSH-like' emulator for Windows, in less that 100 lines of code.
+Node.js 'SSH-like' server for Windows, in less that 100 lines of code.

 Does not provide any way of authentication (yet).
 Although you can set IP address allow/deny rules.